Facebook’s user interface for discussions is terrible. Here are some of the top annoyances for me:

 That said, I did not follow it exactly.
 For one thing, I carried on with parkrun and mostly ignored what the schedule offered for Saturdays.
 Second, I had races scheduled and these conflicted with the Sunday long runs.
 I worked around this either by adding a second run after the race (since the races were shorter than the scheduled long runs), or sometimes I just treated the race as the long run.

 I did make sure to include four key long runs in the schedule.
-These were four 20 mile runs, and an 18 mile run with 14 miles at marathon pace.
+These were three 20 mile runs, and an 18 mile run with 14 miles at marathon pace.
 For most of these runs I actually did a bit more than the scheduled distance; it is quite hard to do them exactly unless you do the same route out and back and turn back home at half way.
 I preferred to do circular routes and in practice my longest run was between 22 and 23 miles.

 I entered all the training runs as workouts on my Garmin.
 My “execution score” which measures how well I conformed to the scheduled pace was typically poor.
 One reason is that I live in a hilly area and it is hard to keep a pace.
 Second, I found it difficult to run slow enough for the recovery, warm up and cool down sections.
 Third, I found it hard to make the target pace especially early on in the training.